Joey451-OG/YT-Download/README.md

 You can install YT Download with `winget` by typing `winget install yt-download` in a powershell window.
 Alternatively, you can download the latest installer from the [Release tab.](https://github.com/Joey451-OG/YT-Download/releases)

 ### Linux
-Since YT Download does not yet have a linux, you'll need to clone this github repo, install the dependencies, and start up YT Download by running the python file with the same name.
+Since YT Download does not yet have a linux binary, you'll need to clone this github repo, install the dependencies, and start up YT Download by running the python file with the same name.
 Here is a step-by-step guide on how to do just that.

 First, install git:
 ```